SalmaLilad/KWK--Capstone_Project/README.md

 This repository is part of my computer science and data-science learning portfolio.

-It contains the code and resources for **Mal.Mentioned**, a capstone website developed during the Kode with Klossy Data Science camp.
+It contains the code and resources for **Malpractice Mentioned**, a capstone website developed during the Kode with Klossy Data Science camp.
 For this group project, I led the front-end design and worked on connecting back-end data sources and interactive visualizations.

 ## Project Overview
 Mal.Mentioned is a responsive web experience designed to surface insights from structured data using embedded visualizations.
 Key features include: